DrUzair/BDT/hive/hive_Lab5.md

 [Top](#top)

 - **PERCENTILE_APPROX** function (works with DOUBLE type) <a name='percentile_udaf'></a>
-  - __percentile_approx(DOUBLE col, array(p1 [, p2]...) [, B])__: Returns an approximate pth percentile of a numeric column (including floating point types) in the group.
+  - __percentile_approx(DOUBLE col, p [, B])__: Returns an approximate pth percentile of a numeric column (including floating point types) in the group.
 The B parameter controls approximation accuracy at the cost of memory. accepts and returns an array of percentile values.
   - *** Find twitter users from north west part of U.S. ***
   - You can visualize it using the map tool: http://www.darrinward.com/lat-long/?id=461435

 ```sql
 select percentile_approx(cast(lat as double), array(0.9))